Installing Blinds Cost Guide 2026

 Vertical Blinds

-The cost to supply vertical blinds is £15 to £25, meaning vertical blinds are one of the least expensive types on the market.
-They are a good option for full-size doors and windows and, unsurprisingly, come in various designs and colours.
+Vertical blinds work similarly to Venetian blinds, but oriented vertically.
+The slats move left to right and can be tilted via a cord to control light.
+The cost of vertical blinds makes them one of the least expensive types on the market at £15 to £25.
+They are a good option for full-size doors and windows and come in various designs and colours.

 Pleated Blinds